braccomatteo/Multi-TST-CycleGAN/README.md

 # Multistyle Text Style Transfer using GAN
 ## Introduction

-This GitHub repository contains files that are relevant for the Group 20 Project on Multistyle Text Style Transfer, using both the Amazon and Author datasets.
+This GitHub repository contains files that are relevant to the project on Multistyle Text Style Transfer, using both the Amazon and Author datasets.

 In particular, the repository is divided into 2 main folders:
 1. Amazon